Deep tech: Definition

+The combination of these two barriers to entry produces a strong disincentive effect, which manifests itself primarily in a discouragement of private investment.
+This situation of "market failure" therefore justifies the mobilization of corrective mechanisms, such as public intervention and its various instruments (grants and public aid, tax incentives, public funding of research, etc.), as well as the intervention of specialized investors, notably venture capital actors (business angels, venture capital firms, corporate venture funds).

 History

 The funding for deep tech companies has increased over the years.
 According to Boston Consulting Group, the total investments in deep tech companies increased from $1.7 billion to $7.9 billion from 2011 through 2016.
 Investment activities are concentrated in the United States and China that totaled for about 81% of global private investments in deep tech from 2015 through 2018 with approximately $32.8 billion and $14.6 billion invested in each country, respectively.
 China acts as the main driver in deep tech investments with funding increasing 80% each year over that period compared to 10% each year in the US.
 European countries are also active in deep tech investing.
 According to the Financial Times, in 2017 the total funding towards deep tech companies reached around €3 billion across 600 deals.

 Corporations such as Google, Facebook, Amazon, IBM and Apple show increased interest towards deep tech applications in AI, virtual reality, drones, self-driving cars.
 Business accelerators are also shifting focus from digital startups towards deep tech ventures.
 In 2016 Y Combinator's batch there were 32 deep tech startups including 9 in biotech, 4 in drones and 3 in advanced hardware.
 The Eindhoven-based startup accelerator HighTechXL exclusively focuses on deep tech ventures.
 In Japan, the DTSSA (Deep Tech Startup Supporters Association) has also been actively supporting deep tech, helping to accelerate innovation and growth in the country’s deep tech ecosystem.